 Singapore

-The National Research Foundation is investing S$4 billion (ca 2.8 billion EUR) in Health and Biomedical Sciences (HBMS) to support the top universities (NTU & NUS) and research institutes (A*STAR).
-Priorities for Singapore are healthy ageing, digitalization in healthcare an improving diagnostics and quality of life for the five priority diseases.
-These connect well to the Dutch missions of improving access to care, decreasing disease burden and increase societal participation for chronic patients.
+These priorities connect well to the Dutch missions of improving access to care, decreasing disease burden and increase societal participation for chronic patients.
 Moreover, Singapore’s multicultural population and the goal of genetically sequencing a large portion of the population, provides interesting research opportunities for studying disease pathways.
 Digital health in Singapore was a priority topic before the pandemic and opportunities in this sector are diverse: tools for patient-doctor communication, remote monitoring, AI to support better and more efficient diagnostics, treatment and prevention.
-With data coming from various sources, such as apps, wearables, electronic medical records on top of the traditional clinical trials, there is also a need for solutions for a secure and accessible data infrastructure.
+With data coming from various sources, such as apps, wearables, electronic medical records, and a larger role for GPs in disease prevention and screening programs, there is a need for solutions that allow secure data exchange and an accessible IT infrastructure.

 Singapore and the Netherlands have a good working relationship and there is interest to collaborate together on solving national challenges.
 Singapore joined the EUREKA network early 2021 and SME’s from both countries can use support under Eurostars and Cluster calls for R&D collaborations.

-A market report has been commissioned that looks into the healthcare and R&D landscape in Singapore, MedTech R&D, genomics R&D and market entry and partnerships in Singapore.
-The report is expected in December 2021.
+A market report has been published last February 2022 that looks into the healthcare and R&D landscape in Singapore, MedTech R&D, genomics R&D and market entry and partnerships in Singapore.

 Indonesia

 NWO invests in bilateral research cooperation with Indonesia via Merian Fund.
-Indonesia and the Netherlands have a long history of collaboration in science, and joint fundamental and applied research programmes by Indonesia and the Netherlands have been carried out for decades.
+Indonesia and the Netherlands have a long history of collaboration in science, and joint fundamental and applied research programs by Indonesia and the Netherlands have been carried out for decades.
 Indonesia is in the top five of most promising emerging markets.
 Partnerships between the Netherlands and Indonesia have increasingly focused on societal challenges and include in the research, next to bilateral researchers, stakeholders from the public and private sector.
 The overarching theme for the Cooperation Indonesia (RISTEK-BRIN) programme is 'Resilient Societies' – including Health and quality of life.
-As of 2021 NWO works together with DIKBUDRISTEK, the Indonesian Science Foundation (DIPI), and other partners in South East Asia and Europe via the Joint Funding Scheme Southeast Asia-Europe (JFS).

 Invest